Noctisera/Virtual-Memory-Allocator/README.md

 Whenever something wrong happens in the program, an error will appear with a suggestive name that indicates what the problem was.

 ### What could have been done better
-Using a double linked list instead of a simple linked list to help improve on time in alloc_block by a bit.
+Using a double linked list instead of a simple linked list for a time improvement.

-Implementing a get_miniblock() function to make the code look cleaner in some parts.
+Implementing a get_miniblock() function to make the code look cleaner for the reader.

 Note: ALWAYS START THE PROGRAM WITH ALLOC_ARENA AND END IT WITH DEALLOC_ARENA.
-DOING OTHERWISE WILL MOST LIKELY RESULT IN A CRASH/SEGMENTATION FAULT.
+DOING OTHERWISE WILL MOST LIKELY RESULT IN A CRASH/SEG FAULT.